clef-men/zoo/popl26.README.md

 ## Paper coverage

-Our POPL'26 publication is available at TODO.

-(TODO: consider including the current version of the PDF within the artifact repository?)

 In this section we detail the mapping between the claims in the paper and our mechanized development.